bandinopla/weightxreps-server/README.md

 ![Logo](https://weightxreps.net/logo.png)

 # Welcome
-I am thrilled to announce that I am releasing my backend code to the community as open source.
+I am thrilled to announce that I am releasing my [backend code](https://github.com/bandinopla/weightxreps-server) and [frontend code](https://github.com/bandinopla/weightxreps-client) to the community as open source.
 This has been a long-time goal of mine and I am excited to see the impact it will have.

 By making the code available to all, I am hoping to attract contributions from other developers that can help enhance the codebase.
 This will result in a stronger and more reliable code, as well as promote collaboration and creativity within the community.